streamsupport/streamsupport/Readme.txt

  - The static methods from interface j.u.s.Stream are located in j8.u.s.RefStreams which also contains the new Java 9 j.u.s.Stream default methods.

- - As of release 1.4, the former single streamsupport.jar has been partitioned into a core streamsupport.jar and 3 additional optional components:

-   * streamsupport-cfuture (CompletableFuture API)
-   * streamsupport-atomic  (j8.u.c.atomic package)
-   * streamsupport-flow    (Java 9 Flow API)

-   All of them have a dependency on the core streamsupport.jar

  - The provided Jar files are compiled for Java 6 (Bytecode version 50).
 You'll need Retrolambda (https://github.com/orfjackal/retrolambda) to build the core streamsupport.jar from its sources

- - It is possible to turn on an OpenJDK "compatibility mode" by setting the boolean system property

-   java8.util.Spliterators.assume.oracle.collections.impl=false

-   This switch is provided for users of non-OpenJDK based JREs (e.g. IBM Java 6/7) to increase the odds that streamsupport can be used on their platform.
-   This switch is not needed (and has no effect) on Android.

  - Release 1.3 adds the new Java 9 Stream methods takeWhile() and dropWhile().
    If anyone longs for the default method implementations, they are available